crocs-muni/ECTester/README.md

 #### Generate
 `-g / --generate [amount]`

-Generates batches of EC keypairs and exports them.
+Generates batch of EC keypairs and exports them.

 Use with `-o / --output [out_file]` to output the generated keys to a file.
+Use with `--time` to measure time as a difference of real duration of the operation and the dry-run duration of the operation.
 For format of this file see [FORMAT](docs/FORMAT.md).

 #### ECDH
 `-dh / --ecdh [count]`

 Performs ECDH.

 Use with `-o / --output [out_file]` to output into a file.
+Use with `--time` to measure time as a difference of real duration of the operation and the dry-run duration of the operation.
 For format of this file see [FORMAT](docs/FORMAT.md).
 Respects the KeyAgreement type specified in `-ka / --ka-type [type]`.